0xFurio/writeups/hackthebox/blue/Blue.md

 ![Untitled](POC/impacket.png)

 This is an issue I’ve had before, even though I do have impacket installed.
 I tried uninstalling and reinstalling the modules and still recieve the same error, so I decide to try running the script in `python3`.
-This time, the exploit starts to work, but then hangs before generating the reverse shell.
+This time, the exploit starts to work, but then hangs before generating the shell.

 ![Untitled](POC/no_response.png)